-When it comes to choosing the right brand for you, I’ll say you should go for a brand that has a long durability, less stressful and easy to get spare parts.
+When it comes to choosing the right brand for you, I’ll say you should go for a brand that has long durability, less stressful, and easy to get spare parts.

-The cars brands in Nigeria with the cheapest spare parts are Toyota and Honda.
+The car brands in Nigeria with the cheapest spare parts are Toyota and Honda.

 You should also let car space determine the kind of car you want.
 Are you buying the car just for yourself or for you to move your family every day?